-Campus safety is an important consideration for all members of the University community.
-Minnesota State Mankato is committed to providing a safe and comfortable learning environment by systematically reviewing its services, facilities and policies relating to safety.
-Through this review, the University attempts to provide to students, employees and visitors those services that support their educational, occupational or personal needs.
+Campus safety is important for all members of the University community.
+Minnesota State Mankato is committed to providing a safe and comfortable learning and working environment by systematically reviewing its services, facilities and policies relating to safety.
+Through this review, the University strives to provide to students, employees and visitors services that support their educational, occupational or personal needs.

-I encourage us to work together, to be "partners in safety" to ensure that all will find Minnesota State Mankato a welcoming and safe campus.
+When we work together to be "partners in safety" Minnesota State Mankato can be a welcoming and safe campus for all.
+Let's take care of one another, #MavFam.